rvarun7777/Self-Driving-Car-Nanodegree/Term 1/P3-Behavioral Cloning/README.md

 ### Augmentation of Images
-As noted in https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713#.tlhopk40h, the steering angles in this project's generated dataset are also biased towards zero.
+The steering angles in this project's generated dataset are also biased towards zero.
 But, the distribution of left/right steering is more balanced due to driving both clockwise and counter-clockwise on the track:

 ```python